nditech/NDIplatforms/docs/STRUCTURE.md

 NDI PLATFORMS
 =============

-This document describes the filesystem layout for NDIplatforms makefiles.
+This document describes the filesystem layout for NDIplatforms Drush makefiles.
 To understand how to use them to build platforms, please see docs/USAGE.md.
 To better understand how these makefiles are maintained, please see docs/MAINTENANCE.md.